ericfjosne/Dell-XPS-7390-Opencore/README.md

   - Add
     - I added UIScale as Data = 02 under `4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14` as the screen of this machine is a HiDPI one.
 - PlatformInfo
   - I decided to go with a MacBookPro16,3.
 It matches the CPU type of the [i7-10510U](https://ark.intel.com/content/www/us/en/ark/products/196449/intel-core-i710510u-processor-8m-cache-up-to-4-90-ghz.html): quad core 15W, 13" display size.
 Only the iGPU does not match, but what we changed in the DeviceProperties should be enough.
+You will need to adjust all other parameters for this to work.